Cartridge razors are great options for men who don’t have the time (or not willing) to learn the intricacies of using a safety razor.

-Also the gap between these blades are narrower which means facial hair, shaving cream, dead skin and all gunk can clog it thus reducing the service life.
+Also, the gap between these blades is narrower, which means facial hair, shaving cream, dead skin, and all gunk can clog it, thus reducing the service life.

-In terms of performance, a lot of men swear by this and with the swiveling head you can even shave “recklessly” without risk of a slightest nick as one consumer commented.
+In terms of performance, a lot of menswear by this, and with the swiveling head, you can even shave “recklessly” without risk of the slightest nick as one consumer commented.
 But I would not recommend that since shaving should be methodical.

-Many consumers simply don’t change the battery after it dies out and didn’t really notice any significant difference in terms of shaving performance.
+Many consumers simply don’t change the battery after it dried out and didn’t really notice any significant difference in terms of shaving performance.

-If you do a lot of manscapping, you can even use this razor on different parts of the body, not just the face.
-You can shave your chest hair, groin, legs and even your head with it.
+If you do a lot of manscaping, you can even use this razor on different parts of the body, not just the face.
+You can shave your chest hair, groin, legs, and even your head with it.
 That’s the versatility the pivoting head provides.

 This is just a small sample size of how cut-throat the multi-billion dollar cartridge razor industry is.